monizb/FireShort/README.md

  - A Firebase Project
  - Git

-Before cloning the project make sure you have created a firebase project on www.console.firebase.com
+Before cloning the project make sure you have created a firebase project on [Firebase Console](http://console.firebase.google.com)

  To clone this repository run:
 ```sh